 Game nights are on the rise again, with some families and groupings of friends taking it to competitive extremes.
 Though simple board game nights sitting around the dining table are still prevalent, some people are moving towards converting entire rooms into a gamers paradise.

 Just as with music rooms, garage game rooms similarly provide a separate space from the home where you can be loud and raucous.
 It also doesn’t take much to spruce up the garage to make your game room more comfortable.
 Some seating, a rug, and some artwork can easily make the space feel more inviting.

 A Garage Door Installation To Match Your Renovation

 Though it is not necessarily essential to change out the garage door to get a new one for your remodel, it is still something to consider.
 If the new space is one that you or other members of the household will be spending a lot of time in, it is a good idea to consider a garage door that will better insulate the room.
 Or, perhaps you want to get a new door, or even have a custom one made to match the style of the new room you created.

 Legacy Garage Doors

-Whatever the reason, Legacy Garage Doors in Vancouver, WA, is here to help with all of your garage installation and repair needs.
+Whatever the reason, Legacy Garage Doors in Boise, ID is here to help with all of your garage installation and repair needs.
 With over 20 years of experience, you can depend on us to provide quality workmanship using the latest safety features and materials to give you the best in custom and standard garage doors.